A little anatomy

 Specialist rabbit insurance policies are available.
 Did you know rabbits can join our Pet Health Club (like cats and dogs).
 Please see our pet health club page here for more information.

-If you would like more information on any of the subjects mentioned do talk to our Veterinary Health Advisors at the surgery.
+If you would like more information on any of the subjects mentioned do talk to our Nurses at the surgery.

 Good internet information sources for rabbits